-While we're all in lockdown in our homes, the Queen is self-isolating in a castle - Windsor Castle, no less.
+While we're all rode out lockdown in our homes, the Queen was self-isolating in a castle - Windsor Castle, no less.

-- The Queen is in lockdown at Windsor Castle, in the heart of the Berkshire town, though she has now moved to Balmoral in Scotland.
+- The Queen was in lockdown at Windsor Castle, in the heart of the Berkshire town, though she has now moved to Balmoral in Scotland.

 - Windsor Castle is the oldest and largest castle in the world, and just one of four residences the monarch uses.

 - In other royal news, Sophie Wessex’s latest lockdown looks are giving us all fashion envy – here’s where you can buy dupes of her best outfits.